 Weekday Adult Learn to Row (WALTR) Course

-Rowing is a sport that can be enjoyed by people of all ages and levels of fitness, and best of all, rowing does not need to be just done early in the morning !!
+It is a sport that can be enjoyed by people of all ages and levels of fitness, and best of all, does not need to be just done early in the morning !!

-The WALTR course was created to offer adults of all ages a chance to learn to row on the Swan River at Bayswater in a friendly non-rushed environment.
+The WALTR course offers adults of all ages a chance to learn to row on the Swan River at Bayswater in a friendly non-rushed environment.

 Ex-rowers wanting to return to the sport are also welcomed.